-With 25 beaches of turquoise water, Mykonos has plenty to offer.
+With 25 beaches of turquoise water, Mykonos is one of the best Europen Islands that has a lot to offer.
 From diving, watersports to mountain biking, it is also Greece’s answer to Ibiza when it comes to partying the night away.

 10. Iles d’Hyeres, France

-Off the French Riviera, the Iles d’Hyeres is an island for naturists and naturalists.
+Off the French Riviera, the Iles d’Hyeres is one of the best European Islands for naturists and naturalists.
 The island is never going to be overrun by tourists as the French government stops ferry services once it has a certain number of tourists.
 Smoking is banned for the most part of the year and the island holds one of the oldest nudist colonies in the world.